Katherine Ng

-Personal history
+Early life and education

-She was born in Singapore and moved to Hong Kong at the age of 3.
+Ng was born in Singapore and moved to Hong Kong at the age of 3.
 She holds a Bachelor of Arts in Law from the University of Cambridge, a Postgraduate Diploma in Legal Practice from the College of Law in London, and a Master of Arts Degree in Law from the University of Cambridge.
 She qualified as a solicitor in the UK and Hong Kong in 1998 and 1999 respectively.

+Career

-She worked for Merrill Lynch in Hong Kong from 2005 as the Director of its legal department.
+Ng worked for Merrill Lynch in Hong Kong from 2005 as the Director of its legal department.
 She has served at Linklaters' offices in London and Hong Kong, and was a Compliance Officer in Donald Tsang's election campaign for the Chief Executive of HKSAR.

-Political assistant

-She was appointed as a political assistant on 22 May 2008 by Donald Tsang.
+Ng was appointed as a political assistant on 22 May 2008 by Donald Tsang.
 She is appointed under the expanded political appointment system on non-civil service terms for the term ending 30 June 2012.

-As a political assistant, she receives HK$163,960 per month, 55% of a bureau director's salary.
+Personal life

-Ng holds a Singaporean passport and not a Hong Kong SAR passport.
-She said she will not renounce it.
+Ng is a Singaporean citizen and Hong Kong permanent citizen.
+She said she will not renounce her Singaporean citizenship.